We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Any time someone is reckless or doesn’t act safely when a possible fire hazard is involved, they could start a fire that could result in burn injuries and other major losses.
 A lit candle could start a house or apartment fire, or a stove that’s left on could burn what’s on it and a fire could progress from there.

-As your burn injury lawyers find out how you were burned, then we can begin looking into who was responsible for it.
+With Madia as your burn injury lawyer, we’ll find out how you were burned, then we can begin looking into who was responsible for it.
 Then, we can start fighting for you to get the justice you deserve.

 In a burn injury case, we’ll first need to show that the other party owed you a duty of care.
 It was their responsibility to act safely.
 Then, we’ll also establish that they didn’t adhere to this duty of care.
 This could be a person using a grill under the eaves of a house or tall tree and starting a fire that way or if a worksite doesn’t have proper safety protocols and a chemical spill occurs.